 There, he was told that his baby was suffering a cardiac arrest.
 A doctor then performed CPR on his small body.
 Niranjay was next shifted to the ICU, where he stayed in a critical condition on the mechanical ventilator for two days.

-The couple allegedly tried to reach out to Dr Supraja to discuss Niranjay's case.
+Meanwhile the couple tried to reach out to Dr Supraja.
 “She pretended that she was always busy,” Manoj says in his complaint.

 After two days, Niranjay’s condition stabilised.
 “But all his abilities like his neck control, rolling, crawling, sitting … etc already lost due to this incident (sic),” Manoj alleges in the complaint.